 What: Stratford is short on upmarket joints, so restaurant, bar and roof terrace Allegra is a welcome breath of fresh air.
 Seven floors up, the extensive wrap around terrace is a sleek space featuring an abundance of plants, water features and neutral wooden tones and it’s also something of a sun-trap during the summer months.
-For the optimal Allegra experience, bag one of the oversized deck chairs and take advantage of Happy Hour (4-6pm) - half a dozen oysters and two glasses of English sparkling wine for £20.
+For the optimal Allegra experience, bag one of the oversized deck chairs and take advantage of a glass of fizz and a plate of oysters.

-What: 14 floors high, the outdoor terrace at Jin Bo Law Skybar is a long and narrow space, so it's best suited to dates and one-on-one catch ups, rather than big groups.
+What: 14 floors high, the outdoor terrace at Jin Bo Law Skybar is a long and narrow space, but it's just as well suited to private catch ups and dates as it is to big parties.
 It does offer expansive views of the City though, taking in London landmarks like The Gherkin and The ‘Cheesegrater’.
-Signature cocktails include the likes of the Humble Crumble - a blend of Japanese whisky, cacao nibs, honey, marmalade and orange bitters - and there's an extravagant line of other drinks, including hefty Champagne bottles that stretch well into four figure price tags.
+Signature cocktails include the likes of the Old Tokyo Fashion - a blend of Japanese whisky, cacao nibs, honey, marmalade and orange bitters - and there's an extravagant line of other drinks, including hefty Champagne bottles that stretch well into four figure price tags.

 What: If you don’t have the energy to stay standing all night (we feel you), then opt for the glamorous Mercer Roof Terrace, where you can combine sky-high drinking and dining.
-Settle in at one of the tables and explore the seasonally changing menu of modern British dishes, which might include roasted chicken with stuffing and fondant potatoes, followed by grapefruit panna cotta for pudding.
-Wash it all down with a cocktail, glass of Champagne or your pick of the European-led wine list.
+Settle in at one of the tables and explore the seasonally changing menu of modern British dishes, which might include roasted chicken with stuffing and roast potatoes, followed by apple and blackberry crumble for pudding.
+Wash it all down with a cocktail, a glass of Champagne or your pick of the European-led wine list.

 What: Becoming a #plantparent is one trend that is showing no signs of slowing down and the botanical surrounds of The Culpeper’s rooftop bar are sure to delight any plant enthusiasts.
 The rustic-chic space features a greenhouse and soil beds which are used to grow vegetables that are then utilised in the pub’s kitchen.
-All of the expected wine beers and spirits are available, while you can also enjoy three bar snacks for £12 - think the traditional likes of chips and spicy pork sausage rolls.
+All of the expected wine, beers and spirits are available, while you can also enjoy some wonderful rustic gastropub cookery, and a great roast on a Sunday.

 Best rooftop bars in north London

-What: Another of Kings Cross’ busy little gastropubs, The Fellow is a well-frequented boozer popular with North Londoners looking for somewhere a little ‘off the beaten track’.
-The exposed brickwork and trendy lighting make it a cool hangout at anytime of day and the all-day menu produces solid versions of all the pub classics; steak & ale pie, sausage & mash, fish 'n’ chips.
+What: Another of King's Cross’ busy little gastropubs, The Fellow is a well-frequented boozer popular with North Londoners looking for somewhere a little off the beaten track.
+The exposed brickwork and trendy lighting make it a cool hangout at anytime of day and the all-day menu produces solid versions of all the pub classics; steak and ale pie, sausage and mash, fish 'n’ chips.
 Upstairs the ‘secret’ rooftop terrace is anything but secret, drawing in a regular bunch of imbibers for post-work cocktails, particularly in the summer months.

 What: Rooftop bars are notoriously difficult to nab a table at (particularly on a summer’s day), but thankfully the space at The Abbey Tavern is expansive enough to accommodate plenty of imbibers.
 Another perk is that the roof terrace has its own bar, so there’s no need to head inside to order a pint, while a menu of street-style burgers will keep your post-alcohol grease cravings satisfied.
 No need to worry about getting home either, as this boozer is only a short walk from Kentish Town tube station.

 If you prefer somewhere more secluded and cosy for a tipple then you might want to check out our list of the best cecret bars in London instead.
 Or if the weather is really good, make it more than just a drink and nab a table at one of London's best rooftop restaurants, or at the very least, one of London's best outdoor restaurants.